oasis-tcs/openc2-ap-pf/oc2pf.md

 ### 2.1.4 Actuator Specifiers
 An Actuator is the entity that provides the functionality and performs the Action.
 The Actuator executes the Action on the Target.
-In the context of this profile, the Actuator is the PF and the presence of one or more Specifiers further refine which Actuator(s) shall execute the Action.
+In the context of this profile, the Actuator is the packet filter and the presence of one or more Specifiers further refine which Actuator(s) shall execute the Action.

 Table 2.1.4-1 lists the Specifiers that are applicable to the PF Actuator.
 [Annex A](#annex-a-sample-commands) provides sample Commands with the use of Specifiers.
 The Actuator Specifiers defined in this profile are referenced with the `pf` namespace identifier.